garygriswold/Bible.js/README.md

 BibleAppNW - This is a Node/WebKit App, which will run as a local (not browser) application on desktop computers.
 This is where the original development is being done, because of the ease of development in this environment.

 BibleAppCLI - This is a mobile Cordova version of the App.
 This version of the App runs on mobile devices.
-It currently runs well on Android, but with problems on iOS.
+It currently runs well on Android, but awkwardly on iOS.

-BibleAppTNS - This is a Telerik Native Script version of the App, which is just now in an experimental stage.
-It is hoped that this will be a much nicer performing version of the App.
+QAApp - This is a web App that is used by instructors to answer questions of students.
+It is written in a single-page architecture so that it could be rewritten as a mobile App.

 Server - This is a project for the server, which will deliver copies of the Bible and handle the delivery of student questions and Instructor answers.